open-telemetry/opentelemetry-specification/work_in_progress/specification/trace/Span.md

 Span is attached (immutable Context):
 * When attach/detach an already created Span the API MAY be called `WithSpan`.
 * When attach/detach at the creation time the API MAY be called `StartSpan` or `StartScopedSpan`.

-### What is Span lifetime?
-Span lifetime represents the process of recording the start and the end timestamps to the Span
-object:
-* The start time is recorded when the Span is created.
-* The end time needs to be recorded when the operation is ended.

 ### Why support Spans that are not attached to the Context?
 * Allow users to use the OpenCensus library without using a Context.